Site

 Reforestation Conservation 1.725,93 ha

-The Kwasasi / Magumba site is located on Kenya's coast, north of Lamu Old Town, near the Ndununi creek.
-It includes 1,725 hectares of partially degraded mangrove habitats in need of restoration as well as healthy mangroves that should be maintained.
-The Old Town of Lamu was designated a UNESCO World Heritage Site in 2001 for having the best conserved Swahili culture in East Africa.
-Lamu Old Town, as well as the Kwasasi and Magumba neighbourhoods, are known for their preservation of traditional Swahili culture.
-The structures are built in typical Swahili style using coral, lime, and mangrove poles.
-The region is also well-known for its specific social, cultural, and religious functions, all of which are being followed and performed today.
+The Kwasasi Magumba site is in Wange Creek, a tidal estuary in Lamu County on the coast of Kenya, around 25 kilometers north of Lamu Old Town.
+In 2001, the Old Town of Lamu was designated a UNESCO World Heritage Site for conserving the best Swahili culture in East Africa.
+The Kwasasi and Magumba neighborhoods and Lamu Old Town are renowned for preserving traditional Swahili culture.
+The structures in these areas are built in typical Swahili style using coral, lime, and mangrove poles.
+The region is also famous for its specific social, cultural, and religious functions, which are still followed and performed today.
+The planting site comprises mangrove habitats that are partially degraded and require restoration, and healthy mangroves need to be maintained.

 Despite the cultural wealth of this area, inhabitants suffer from inadequate social facilities.
 There is a lack of adequate schools, health facilities, infrastructure, and access to clean water.
 Jobs are scarce, so the unemployment rate is also high.
-The population surrounding the plantation area is about 11,000 people.
+The population surrounding the planting area is about 11,000 people.
 People rely on mangrove poles for firewood, boats, and home construction and repair.
 Over time, the high demand for mangroves has led to deforestation.
-The destruction of the ecosystem leads to the loss of livelihood for the inhabitants of the region.
+The destruction of the ecosystem leads to the loss of livelihood for the region's inhabitants.

-Eden Reforestation Projects (Eden) is facilitating the restoration of mangrove ecosystems in the area by actively planting mangrove species.
-Eden are working directly with local communities to enable them to create sustainable livelihoods and restore their natural environment.
+Eden: People + Planet (Eden) is facilitating the restoration of mangrove ecosystems in the area by actively planting mangrove species.
+Eden is working directly with local communities to support restoring their natural environment.